 - Quebec biodiesel: We were also the first in Canada to operate a commercial animal fat/used cooking oil biodiesel facility, located in Sainte-Catherine, outside Montreal.
 Started in 2005, our Canadian Rothsay brand produces approximately 45 million liters of clean-burning biodiesel per year, reducing air emissions by as much as 80% as compared to petroleum diesel.

 - Louisiana renewable diesel: In 2013, with our partner Valero Energy Corp., we constructed our Diamond Green Diesel facility outside of New Orleans.
 This operation is the largest in North America to produce renewable diesel (or "green diesel") from recycled animal fats, used cooking oils and distiller oils.
 Renewable diesel, unlike biodiesel, is produced in a way that yields a biofuel chemically identical to petroleum diesel, yet emits up to 85% less greenhouse gases, and can be dropped into the existing pipeline for distribution to diesel retailers.
-DGD currently produces 160 million gallons of renewable diesel annually, and is on track to expand to 275 million gallons by second quarter of 2018.
+DGD currently produces 275 million gallons of renewable diesel annually, and has approved its plant expansion to 675 million gallons for 2021.

 As energy resources decline and demand rises, the opportunity to use our used cooking oils and animal fats as feedstock for renewable energy has become more urgent – and more desirable – than ever.
 No other company in the world has done as much to elevate the value of our customers’ used cooking oil and animal fats.